Introduction to Potty Training for Golden Retrievers: Key Strategies for Success

 Frequency of Potty Breaks

 Puppies generally have small bladders and need more frequent potty breaks than adult dogs.
+A Golden Retriever puppy’s bladder muscles develop gradually, so you cannot rush this process.
 Here are some guidelines for managing your puppy’s bathroom schedule:

 Age-based Schedule